sabaflz/register-bot/README.md

 This file is automatically gitignored, so you only need to set it up once and it will persist across sessions.

 #### Method 3: settings.csv (Fallback)
-If neither environment variables nor `.credentials` file are used, Register Bot will read from `settings.csv`.
+If neither environment variables nor `config/.credentials` file are used, Register Bot will read from `config/settings.csv`.
 Make sure this file is in your `.gitignore` (it already is by default).

-**Note:** Even when using environment variables or `.credentials`, you still need `settings.csv` for other configuration (Term, Subject, Mode, CRNs, SavedRegistrationTime).
-Username, Password, and Webhook are now stored in `.credentials` for security.
+**Note:** Even when using environment variables or `config/.credentials`, you still need `config/settings.csv` for other configuration (Term, Subject, Mode, CRNs, SavedRegistrationTime).
+Username, Password, and Webhook are now stored in `config/.credentials` for security.

 ### `settings.csv` Parameters